The Treeless Plains of South America: A Deep Dive into the Llanos and Pampas

 Q: What is the difference between a savanna and a grassland?

 A: The terms "savanna" and "grassland" are often used interchangeably, but there are subtle differences.
-Savannas typically have scattered trees, while grasslands generally lack trees or have very few.
+Which means savannas typically have scattered trees, while grasslands generally lack trees or have very few.
 The Llanos, for example, could be considered a savanna in some areas due to the presence of gallery forests along rivers, while the Pampas are primarily grasslands.

 Q: Are there any endangered species in the Llanos and Pampas?

 A: Yes, both regions are home to several endangered species.
-The Orinoco crocodile in the Llanos and the jaguar in both the Llanos and Pampas are notable examples.
+That's why the Orinoco crocodile in the Llanos and the jaguar in both the Llanos and Pampas are notable examples.
 Many other smaller mammals and birds are also threatened by habitat loss and other human activities.

 Q: What are the main threats to these ecosystems?